Baked Chicken Drumsticks

 If you do not have a meat thermometer, no worries.
 Just ensure that you cook your drumsticks in the oven at 400 degrees Fahrenheit (200 degrees Celsius) for up to 45 minutes and it will be well done.

-Tips for the Best Baked Chicken Drumsticks
+Experts Tips for Best Baked Chicken Drumsticks

 - For the best flavor, let the chicken drumsticks marinate in the herbs and spices covered for 2-8 hours in the fridge before you bake them.